 The more you can begin shedding tactical work for strategic work, the more you’ll be able to better lead your team and cast vision for its future.

 Putting tools and structures in place will allow you to continue to trust the right people you hired to accomplish their work.
+These people are experts at what they do.
 You will not feel the need to micromanage when you have the peace of mind knowing that they have it covered.

 3. Sometimes just a good old-fashioned communication is all you need to be a good leader.